bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

    * Added ability to batch add/delete up to 5 static talk groups at a time (for now)

-* TGIF Manager; now displays connected actual talk group names.
+* TGIF Manager; now displays connected actual talk group names. (**NOTE**: Since TGIF has moved to a new platform with no API available, this currently does not work until TGIF's API is made avaiable.)

 * "Instant Mode Manager" added to admin page; allows you to instantly pause or resume selected radio modes.
 Handy for attending nets, quieting a busy mode, to temporarily eliminate "mode monopolization", etc.